New Hampshire Militia: Civil War era (1860–1880)

-At the beginning of the American Civil War the Militia was virtually nonexistent.
+At the beginning of the American Civil War, the Militia was virtually nonexistent.
 The state had to raise volunteer regiments, such as the 6th New Hampshire Volunteer Infantry, to aid in the war.
-In 1879, New Hampshire designated the Militia as the New Hampshire National Guard prior to the mandatory name change required by the National Defense Act of 1916.
+In 1879, New Hampshire designated the Militia as the New Hampshire National Guard, decades before the mandatory name change required by the National Defense Act of 1916.